31 Beautiful Flowers That Will Bloom All Season Long

 During flowering, the Alpine Violet is watered abundantly or moderately with soft settled water, avoiding both waterlogging and overdrying of the earthy coma.

-The violets bloom in spring and winter, going dormant in the summertime.
-The heart-shaped leaves make it a popular potted plant for Valentine’s Day.
-Flowers are fragrant and come in purple, burgundy, pink, and white.
-The tubers are severely poisonous if eaten raw.
+These violets bloom in spring and winter, going dormant during the summer months.
+Their heart-shaped leaves also make them a popular potted plant for Valentine’s Day.
+The fragrant flowers come in shades of purple, burgundy, pink, and white.

 Alyssum has small, lanceolate, grayish-green, slightly pubescent leaves, and small flowers of white, lilac or purple color.

-• Plant Type: Warm Climate Perennial or Annual
+plant-type plant type Warm Climate Perennial or Annual

 Anise Hyssop